Kolovi Olive Trees

 The olive harvest

-Many of the trees have little or no road access, and can be reached on foot.
-The olives are therefore harvested by hand, aided by portable mechanical pickers.
+The Kolovi olive ripens around November, later than most other olive varieties, and depending on weather conditions the olive harvest begins when the conditions for this are ideal.
+Since most of the olive trees grow on hilly terrain, they have little or no road access and so can be reached on foot.
+The olives are therefore harvested by hand aided by portable mechanical pickers and not through industrial means.
 The use of very limited amounts of fertilizers and pesticides results in olives that are more natural, healthier and more nutritious.

 At the mill